 - Helping resolve issues that arise during the approval process;

-- Updating and maintaining the university’s undergraduate and graduate catalogs
+- Updating and maintaining the university’s undergraduate and graduate catalog

-- Notifying appropriate University offices and personnel when the decision to approve or disapprove proposals has been made.
+- Notifying appropriate University offices and personnel when the decision to approve or disapprove a proposal is made.

-- Preparing and submitting proposals for review by the Academic Officers Committee of the Michigan Association of State Universities (previously known as, the Presidents Council) and the EMU Board of Regents
+- Preparing and submitting proposals for review by the Academic Officers Committee of the Michigan Association of State Universities and the Board of Regents

-If you have questions about Course and Program Development, please contact Evan Finley, via email at [email protected] or by phone at (734) 487-8954.
+If you have questions about Course and Program Development or the University's Academic Catalogs, Please contact Evan Finley, via email at [email protected] or by phone at 734.487.8954.